solo-io/gloo/docs/content/guides/traffic_management/destination_types/grpc/grpc-transcoding.md

 ## Step 5: Verify the HTTP to gRPC transcoding

-To test that Gloo Edge can successfully transform incoming HTTP requests to gRPC requests, you use `curl` as your HTTP client.
+To test that Gloo Gateway can successfully transform incoming HTTP requests to gRPC requests, you use `curl` as your HTTP client.

 1. Send a request to get all shelves from the Bookstore app.
 Because no shelves were created yet, you get back an empty response.
    ```shell